arnthor3/redux-folder-create/readme.md

 # redux-folder-create
 A little tool that creates a redux folder with a actions, constants reducer and the initial state file.

-## Structure - Group by features not by type
+## Structure - Group By Feature
-For those who group by types this tool will not help you, but if you are grouping by features this will speed up your development by giving you a nice boilerplate to start with.
+Redux-Folder-Create helps you structure your code by features and not by types.
+The application also namespaces the files within the folder helping users who use <pre>cmd + p</pre> frequently.

+## Constants
+By default the constants are namespaced with the feature name you can use the -c to skip that.

 ## Install
+This project is available as an npm package.
 ```sh
 npm redux-folder-create -g
 ```

 ## Using
 The command line looks for two arguments -f for folder, -a for actions.
-The -f option is required but the actions argument is optional.
+If you are just using the just the -a option you need to be in the redux directory.

-You could create a simple setup folder setup by using just the -f option.
+You could create a simple folder setup by using just the -f option.
 This will create all the files but most of them will be without any code.

 ```sh
 redux-folder-create -f someFeature
 ```
 The real timesaver comes from using the actions argument.
 It will create the constants and the actions

 ```sh